designrubenz/simple-js-browser-template/README.md

 **Wanna contribute?**

 I would highly appreciate your contributions.
-Especially, please help me to make the gulpfile more readable and more quality JS.
+Especially, please help me to make the gulpfile more readable and more quality code (read: real JS).
 New tasks and features, however, will most likely not be added in order to keep things simple (and in line with the repository's name).

 **Credits**
 The idiot's gulpfile is based on Google's [web-starter-kit](https://github.com/google/web-starter-kit) and [greypants' gulp starter](https://github.com/greypants/gulp-starter).
-Thank you for your great work!
+Thank you for your great work and inspiration!